Daniel-Abrecht/protocolloadfallbackhandler/README.md

 resources fails.
 This is necessary because an element may not been attached to the document in some cases, like when loading images to draw in a canvas for example.

+It also sets the class "loading", "ready", "loaded", "loaderror" or none when the loadState property of an element is set to one of them.
+The SourceIntercepter and ProtocolLoadFallbackHandler also try to set that property as accurately as possible, but since there is no unified way to figure out if a resource is loaded, loaded, or the loading failed, and sometimes there is none at all, it's not perfectly accurate and sometimes not set at all.

+The SourceIntercepter also defines the property $sourcelock as a boolean for every html element.
+It's a workaround to only change the source of an element to load when changing the src or href properties, but not the values they return, which is necessary if a fallback protocol handler sets it using an independent library function that doesn't use this library to set the source.
+The ProtocolLoadFallbackHandler usually takes care of setting this property when necessary.

 | Method | Description |
 | ------ | ----------- |
 | getNativeURI(element) | Get the URI the browser actually used to get the resource from |